What is the Kyoto Art Trip?

 The tour can be customized at the time of purchase to fit the number of participants, budget, and any special requests based on the museum exhibits, group accommodations, entertainer schedules, and hotel room availability.

-See the videos for more details.
+See the videos and brochure for more details.

 KYOTO ART TRIP Model Plan 1